GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Related Work

 Despite these advances, the potential of LLMs for authorship analysis remains underexplored \cite{huang2025authorship}.
 Existing studies are limited in scope, often evaluating only a small number of models or baselines.
 For example, \citet{ramnath2025cave} and \citet{hu2024instructav} each compare their approaches against only a single non-LLM baseline method, which is insufficient to establish superiority over alternative baselines that have demonstrated strong performance in prior work.
 Although several surveys and shared tasks exist for AA and AV \cite{stamatatos2009survey, kestemont2020overview, bevendorff2021overview, he2024authorship, tyo2023valla}, LLMs are largely absent from these evaluations.
 Moreover, comparisons across studies are hindered by inconsistent datasets, splits, and evaluation metrics \cite{tyo2023valla}, underscoring the need for systematic and comprehensive benchmarking including LLMs.
 We address this gap by conducting a detailed evaluation of zero-shot and tuned LLMs against a wide range of high-performing baselines.

 \paragraph{Multilingual Settings} Authorial style is inherently shaped by language-specific grammar, morphology, and writing conventions, making language-aligned evaluation essential.
 Without it, models risk capturing language-dependent artifacts rather than true stylistic signals.
-While some work has explored multilingual modeling \cite{qiu-etal-2025-mstyledistance, kim2025leveraging}, non-English resources remain limited.
+While some work has explored multilingual modeling \cite{qiu-etal-2025-mstyledistance, kim-etal-2025-leveraging}, non-English resources remain limited.
 Few datasets address this gap: \citet{israeli2025million} introduce the One Million Author Corpus with Wikipedia articles across dozens of languages, including over 100,000 German authors, with cross-domain samples from Wikipedia namespaces; \citet{murauer2019generating} construct a multilingual AV dataset from Reddit spanning many languages, including ~80,000 German posts, using subreddit membership to induce cross-topic variation; and \citet{halvani2016authorship} evaluate AV across five languages, including a small German corpus from news, reviews, forums, and novels.
+Closest to our work, \citet{boenninghoff-etal-2024-wrote} present a German AV dataset derived from a newspaper discussion forum.
+However, their work focuses on author diarization in chronologically ordered text streams, whereas our benchmark emphasizes diverse and realistic evaluation settings tailored to forensic applications.

-Nevertheless, comprehensive and realistic benchmarks for non-English AV remain scarce, and existing multilingual datasets often reduce the focus on individual languages.
-To address this, we introduce a comprehensive German AV benchmark reflecting a range of real-world use cases and conduct an extensive evaluation on it.
+This work contributes to language-specific AV research by introducing a comprehensive and challenging German benchmark from two major social media platforms that reflects a range of real-world use cases and enables extensive evaluation under language-specific conditions, thereby addressing the lack of diverse non-English benchmarks.